nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `show RA1`

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
-Avengers can also browse the first menu on the top left (with the paper and pencil symbol) to execute `show` command instead
+Avengers can also browse the first menu on the top left (with the paper and pencil symbol) to execute `show` command instead.
 </div>

 #### Visualizing assessments' grades of the entire class: `visualize`